zetem/Socket_Programming_Project/README.md

 Client ---TCP--- edge server ----UDP---- bitwise or/and computation

-make all Compiles all
+make all compiles all

-make server_or Runs server_or server
+make server_or compiles server_or server

-make server_and Runs server_and server
+make server_and compiles server_and server

-make edge Runs edge server
+make edge compiles edge server

 ./client <input_file_name> Starts the client with job file like job.txt

+./edge

+./server_and

+./server_or